canonical/mir/doc/sphinx/architecture.md

 ```

 ### Mirserver Closeup
-Let's take a deeper look into the different systems at play in `mirserver`.
+The following is a deeper dive into the specifics of `mirserver`:
 ```{mermaid} mirserver.mmd
 ```